vdesabou/kafka-docker-playground-docs/docs/playground ai.md

   - list-schemas: List all schemas in the Schema Registry.
   - delete-schema: Delete a schema subject or a specific version from the Schema Registry.

-3. mcp-ccloud - Confluent MCP Server (https://github.com/confluentinc/mcp-confluent)
+3. mcp-ccloud - Confluent MCP Server (see http://docs.confluent.io/cloud/current/ai/ai-tools/open-source-mcp-server.html#quick-start and https://github.com/confluentinc/mcp-confluent)

   Tools:
     Environment & Cluster Management